testfairy/docs/docs/04_iOS_SDK/025_How_To_Upload_dSYM.md

 ### Choose the right method for you to upload debug symbols
 There are different ways to upload the debug symbols:
-* [Using our app upload API](#upload-api): upload your ipa with the debug symbols.
+* [Using our app upload API](#upload-api): Upload your IPA with the debug symbols.
-* [Using the TestFairy Jenkins plugin](#jenkins): upload your ipa with the debug symbols.
+* [Using the TestFairy Jenkins plugin](#jenkins): Upload your IPA with the debug symbols.
-* [Straight from Xcode](#upload-dsym-from-xcode): when you don't distribute your ipa with TestFairy.
+* [Straight from Xcode](#upload-dsym-from-xcode): When you don't distribute your ipa with TestFairy.
-* [Use our dsym upload script](#upload-dsym-using-a-script): if you don't use xcode and not distributing the app with TestFairy.
+* [Use our dsym upload script](#upload-dsym-using-a-script): If you don't use xcode and not distributing the app with TestFairy.
-* [From the build settings menu in TestFairy](#settings): if you upload your app from the dashboard.
+* [From the build settings menu in TestFairy](#settings): If you upload your app from the dashboard.
 * [There are also specific instructions for Xamarin](#debug-symbols-for-xamarin-apps)

 ### <a name="upload-api"></a>Upload dSYM using the upload API

 We recommend uploading dSYM files together with the app build files.
-Use our upload API when the app is ready for distribution and testing, and add the dSYM files as well.
+Use our upload API and add the dSYM files when the app is ready for distribution and testing.

 1. Create a zip file from the contents of your symbols directory.
 This directory is usually found under this location:
      ```